 In June 2020, we were awarded \$4.7 million from the U.S. Army Medical Research & Development Command ("USAMRDC") to fund our Phase 1/2 clinical trial of T-COVID.
 The competitive award was granted by USAMRDC in collaboration with the Medical Technology Enterprise Consortium ("MTEC"), a 501(c)(3) biomedical technology consortium working in partnership with the Department of Defense ("DoD").
-Under the contract, MTEC pays us a firm fixed fee based upon the achievement of certain milestones for conduct and completion of a Phase 1/2 study and research and development work on the replication-deficient adenovirus 5 ("RD-Ad5") vector vaccine platform.
-For the year ended December 31, 2020, we have recognized approximately \$4.2 million of grant revenue under this contract.
+Under the contract, MTEC paid us a firm fixed fee based upon the achievement of certain milestones for conduct and completion of a Phase 1/2 study and research and development work on the replication-deficient adenovirus 5 ("RD-Ad5") vector vaccine platform.
+For the year ended December 31, 2021 and 2020, we have recognized approximately \$0.5 million and \$4.2 million, respectively, of grant revenue under this contract.

 In July 2016, we signed a five-year contract with Biomedical Advanced Research and Development Authority ("BARDA").
-The contract, as amended, has a total value of up to \$133.7 million and is used to fund clinical development of NasoShield.
-Under the contract, BARDA pays us a fixed fee and reimburses certain costs for the research and development of an Ad5-vectored, protective antigen-based intranasal anthrax vaccine through cGMP manufacture and conduct of a Phase 1 clinical trial dose ranging assessment of safety and immunogenicity.
-The contract consists of an initial base performance period providing approximately \$27.8 million in funding for the period July 2016 through June 2021.
-BARDA has seven options to extend the contract to fund certain continued development and manufacturing activities for the anthrax vaccine, including Phase 2 clinical trials.
-Each option, if exercised by BARDA, would provide additional funding ranging from approximately \$1.1 million to \$34.4 million for a three-year period beginning January 2021.
-For the year ended December 31, 2020, we have recognized approximately \$3.1 million of grant revenue under the current BARDA contract.
+The contract, as amended, has a total value of up to \$136.8 million and is used to fund clinical development of NasoShield.
+Under the contract, BARDA paid us a fixed fee and reimburses certain costs for the research and development of an Ad5-vectored, protective antigen-based intranasal anthrax vaccine through cGMP manufacture and conduct of a Phase 1 clinical trial dose ranging assessment of safety and immunogenicity.
+The contract consisted of an initial base performance period providing approximately \$30.9 million in funding for the period July 2016 through December 2021.
+BARDA had seven options to extend the contract to fund certain continued development and manufacturing activities for the anthrax vaccine, including Phase 2 clinical trials.
+Each option, if exercised by BARDA, would have provided additional funding ranging from approximately \$1.1 million to \$34.4 million for a three-year period beginning January 2021.
+For the year ended December 31, 2021 and 2020, we have recognized approximately \$3.7 million and \$3.1 million, respectively, of grant revenue under the current BARDA contract.
+At December 31, 2021, BARDA had not elected to extend the contract.